 - Fatal drug overdoses remain the leading cause of accidental death in Ohio, above car crashes.

-- The number of heroin and other opioid related overdose deaths, tracked by the Lucas County Coroner's Office representing 19 counties in Ohio and two counties in Southeastern Michigan, has increased from 8 in 2010 to 433 in 2018.
+- The number of opioid related overdose deaths, tracked by the Lucas County Coroner's Office representing 20 counties in Northwest Ohio and 1 county in Southeastern Michigan, has increased from 8 in 2010 to 556 in 2020.

 - Opiates and opioids are drugs that are highly addictive and are prescribed to treat pain.